cvxgrp/diffqcp/README.md

 from jax.experimental.sparse import BCSR from jaxtyping import Array

-P: BCSR = ... # The entirety of the QCP matrix P
+P: BCSR = ... # The entirety of the CQP matrix P
 A: BCSR = ...
 q: Array = ...
 b: Array = ...